munificent/craftinginterpreters/book/statements-and-state.md

     Functions return values, but procedures cannot.
 There is a statement form for calling a procedure, but functions can only be called where an expression is expected.
 There are no statement expressions.

-    C sort of goes halfway -- you usually can't call a void function in the middle of an expression -- but it's happy to let you call a non-void function in statement position.

     </aside>

-2. A **print statement** evaluates a single expression and then displays the result to the user.
+2. A **print statement** evaluates an expression and displays the result to the user.
 I admit it's weird to bake print right into the language instead of making it a library function.
 Doing so is a concession to the fact that we're building this interpreter one chapter at a time and want to be able to play with it before it's all done.

-    To make print a library function, we'd have to wait until we had all of the machinery for defining and calling functions in place <span name="print">before</span> we could get any user-visible side effects.
+To make print a library function, we'd have to wait until we had all of the machinery for defining and calling functions <span name="print">before</span> we could witness any side effects.

     <aside name="print">